On the Analytic Wavelet Transform: Background

-A general expression for $\widetilde\Psi_{n;\beta,\gamma}(\omega_{\beta,\gamma})$ of any order may be found in \cite{lilly09a-itsp}.
+A general expression for $\widetilde\Psi_{n;\beta,\gamma}(\omega_{\beta,\gamma})$ of any order may be found in \cite{lilly09-itsp}.

 In fact, these wavelets form a very broad family that subsumes many other types of wavelets.
-It was shown by \cite{lilly09a-itsp} that the generalized Morse wavelets encompass two other popular families of analytic wavelets: the Cauchy or Klauder wavelet family ($\gamma=1$) and the analytic ``Derivative of Gaussian'' wavelets ($\gamma=2$).
+It was shown by \cite{lilly09-itsp} that the generalized Morse wavelets encompass two other popular families of analytic wavelets: the Cauchy or Klauder wavelet family ($\gamma=1$) and the analytic ``Derivative of Gaussian'' wavelets ($\gamma=2$).
 The diversity of the generalized Morse wavelets is due to the fact that they are a function of two parameters, $\beta$ and $\gamma$, hence their second-order and third-order properties $P_{\beta\gamma}$ and $\widetilde\Psi_{3;\beta,\gamma}(\omega_{\beta,\gamma})$ may be independently varied.

 Examples of the generalized Morse wavelets are shown in Fig.~\ref{analytic-morsies}.
-The upper row shows the effect of increasing $\beta$ with $\gamma$ fixed at $\gamma=3$, hence $\widetilde\Psi_{3;\beta,\gamma}(\omega_{\beta,\gamma})$ vanishes but $P_{\beta,\gamma}=\sqrt{\beta\gamma}$ increases from left to right.
+The upper row shows the effect of increasing $\beta$ with $\gamma$ fixed at $\gamma=3$, hence vanishing $\widetilde\Psi_{3;\beta,\gamma}(\omega_{\beta,\gamma})$, with $P_{\beta,\gamma}=\sqrt{\beta\gamma}$ increases from left to right.
 The wavelet becomes more oscillatory in the time domain, or more tightly peaked in the frequency domain.
-The lower row shows the effect of increasing $\gamma$ and decreasing $\beta$ such that $P_{\beta,\gamma}$ remains fixed at $P_{\beta,\gamma}=3$, but with $\widetilde\Psi_{3;\beta,\gamma}(\omega_{\beta,\gamma})$ increasing from negative values on the left to positive values on the right.
+The lower row shows the effect of increasing $\gamma$ and decreasing $\beta$ with $\widetilde\Psi_{3;\beta,\gamma}(\omega_{\beta,\gamma})$ increasing from negative values on the left to positive values on the right.
 With $P_{\beta,\gamma}$ fixed, the number of oscillations within the central window does not change, but the long-time behavior of the wavelet changes considerably; in the frequency domain, an enhancement to the right of the peak shifts to the left of the peak as $\gamma$ increases.
-This illustrates the effect of independently varying second-order and third-order wavelet properties.
+This illustrates the effect of separately varying second-order and third-order wavelet properties.